 In developing the framework, Sir Bruce was supported by an Expert Advisory Group including representatives from the Academy of Medical Royal Colleges, the health regulator the Care Quality Commission (CQC), the General Medical Council (GMC), NHS England & Improvement, the Department of Health and Social Care and the Patients Association.

-So far over 29 independent providers, representing over 200 individual sites, have signed up to implementing the framework, and the CQC has committed to considering the effective and robust implementation of the framework’s principles as evidence of good governance and will inform the judgement they make about how well led a service is.
+So far over 29 independent healthcare providers, representing over 200 individual sites, have signed up to implementing the framework, and the CQC has committed to considering the effective and robust implementation of the framework’s principles as evidence of good governance and will inform the judgement they make about how well led a service is.
 The framework will also be reviewed in late 2020 to ensure the principles remain in-keeping with current best practice around medical governance in the health system.

 Sir Bruce Keogh, lead for the Medical Practitioners Assurance Framework, said: